 But with the torrent system, you download directions to a file.
 This means the torrent file is just a list of trackers and hashes.
 It doesn't really prove that you downloaded the torrent file.
 What you do in your torrent client is much more important and it's all handled from decentralized servers.
 Once you start downloading the file, you are actually downloading small portions of the file to multiple people.

-And that's when the problem begins, in fact when you join these peer to peer networks, your IP address will then appear and allow ISPs or government agents to identify you.
+And this is where the problem begins, because when you join these peer to peer networks, your IP address will then appear and will allow ISPs or companies to identify you.